michaelemery/staticanalysis/README.md

 compromise the application’s integrity, causing it to crash, corrupt data, leak private data, etc.

-Each folder contains slightly modified different versions of the same code.
-The base version is raw unannotated code.
-Other versions, indentified with an underbar suffix, contain annotations for various static analysis tools such as _Checkerframework_.
-Versions include;
+Some programs require annotated versions of the same source code in order for checking tools to work.
+In such cases, the category will contain multiple versions of the same code.
+Additional versions are identified with underbar ("_") extensions to the filename, e.g. _Alias.java_ has an annotated version named _Alias_CF.java_, to indicate that it includes annoations for _Checker Framework_.
+Not all programs require annotations for the tools to work, so they do not require additional versions.
+Included versions and their suffixes are indicated as follows;
-1) **Checkerframework** _(suffix: \_cf)_
+1) **Checker Framework** _(suffix: \_CF)_

 ### libraries
-The library folder contains JAR files for additional tools and frameworks such as _JUnit_, and _Checkerframework_.
+The library folder (lib) contains JAR files for additional tools and frameworks such as _JUnit_, annotated javac distributions, and checker tools.